 Ok, so you have wind noise on your recording and it’s distracting you from fully absorbing yourself into the visuals.
 There’s no chance to re-record, dialogue is suffering from lack of clarity, the scene is more chaotic and it feels amateurish.

 The fundamentals of Compressors and EQ won’t be covered here, but will get you started working harmoniously with the fundamental architecture of both plugins.
 It’s worth noting that there are a number of customisable Wind Noise Reduction presets available for those with little to no knowledge of audio compression and EQ.

-The good news is: some techniques exist in post that can remove wind noise, tame Wind Noise and in some cases mask Wind Noise completely
+The good news is: some techniques do exist in post that can remedy Wind Noise, tame Wind Noise and in some cases mask Wind Noise completely

 No. 5 – Assess the Problem

 First off, Wind Noise does not always sound the same.
 If you use your ears you’ll hear it sounding Boomy (bassy sub frequencies) Boxy (Middly and Growly) and/or Sharp (Whistly and Harsh).